PCRuniversum/PCRedux/cran-comments.md

 # Note

 - The previous version of the package was taken from CRAN because an e-mail address in the chiPPCR package had reached EOL.
 This caused the arching of the MBmca, the chipPCR and the PCRedux package.
 Both the MBmca and the chipPCR package are back on CRAN.
+    - The package was Submitted some days ago.
+However, this submission needed the addition of \value{} and fixes to \dontrun{}.
 - The package is feature complete, parts of it were published (peer-reviewed) and used by peers use it.
 Therefore we change to version 1.0+
-- Fixes of this submission include
+- Fixes of this submission include in total
+    - addition of the \value{} tag
+    - Fixes to \dontrun{}
     - Grammar and spelling corrections
     - The PCRedux package now has a cran-comments.md file
     - The PCRedux package has been tested with rhub